d-krupke/skbuild-conan/README.md

 See [./examples/simple_skbuild_conan_example](./examples/simple_skbuild_conan_example)
 for a full example.

+## Examples

+If you do not have any C++-dependencies, you can just use [scikit-build](https://github.com/scikit-build/scikit-build) which also provides a [set of examples](https://github.com/scikit-build/scikit-build-sample-projects/tree/master/projects).

+### Simple Example with fmt

+The example in [./examples/simple_skbuild_conan_example](./examples/simple_skbuild_conan_example) provides a minimal example of how to use fmt in Python using PyBind11 and skbuild_conan. fmt is a nice library for formatting strings and is used by many other libraries.
+Python, of course, comes with extensive inbuilt string formatting, thus, this example is not very useful.
+However, it is a good starting point to understand how to use skbuild_conan with a simple external library.

+### Complex Example with CGAL: Using CGAL in Python

+Sometimes, your dependencies are significantly more complex.
+For example, you may want to do some geometry processing and use CGAL.
+CGAL is a very complex library with many dependencies, but also the most powerful library for geometric operations and often the only choice for many problems.
+CGAL has a conan recipe, but it took a while until it received updates for conan2, such that we wrote our own recipe.
+In the meantime, the official recipe was updated, but for the sake of the example, we will use our own recipe.
+In case you are faced with the problem of an outdated conan recipe (or none at all), you can use the same trick.

+See [./examples/cgal_skbuild_conan_example](./examples/cgal_skbuild_conan_example) for an example of how to use CGAL via a custom conan recipe in Python using PyBind11 and skbuild_conan.

+Note that there is also the [cgalpy](https://bitbucket.org/taucgl/cgal-python-bindings/) project by my friends at TAU (which I visited for a few months in 2022/2023), which is a nearly complete and efficient wrapper of CGAL.
+It may need some more documentation, but Efi put a lot of thought into efficiency and configurability.

 ## Common problems

 > Feel free to copy these comments.
 Attribution is appreciated but not necessary.